Walter King1

 On the dth of Joseph Atwill, absentee tenant of Dittisham Rewe in 1768 Walter was presented as tenant of Lower Dittisham, Par. of Walkhampton, DEV, ENG.2

-Walter King and Richard King were at Sampford Spiney, Roborough Hundred, DEV, ENG, bet.
+Walter King and Richard King were Sampford Spiney, Roborough Hundred, DEV, ENG, bet.
 1741 - 1762 as they both appear on the Devon Freeholders lists during this period and are shown as eligible, and obliged, to serve on juries.
 In 1730 the qualification for such service was widened from owning freehold land of £10 or more, to include men 21 to 70 who held land by lease of a minimum value of £20, provided such leases were for 500 years or more, or 99 years or other term determinable on one or more lives.
 In 1741 Walter and Richard both show as leaseholders, but no occupation is shown against their names in 1762.
 In 1771 only Richard shows up, Walter having died early in the year.8,9,10

 Family